2600hz/kazoo/applications/tasks/doc/kz_notify_resender.md

 }
 ```

-So if the publish attempt is the first attempt, this match this rule, and it would be retries in at least in `1000` milliseconds (as specifis by `retry_after_s`).
+So if the publish attempt is the first attempt, this match this rule, and it would be retries in at least in `1000` milliseconds (as specified by `retry_after_s`).

 The whole default `reschedule_rules` rules is as follow: